 States and to Washington.
-There was no word from either Captain Sigsbee or Consul General Lee this morning at the navy or state departments.
-The monitor Terror os lying in Hampton Roads, and it is said at the navy department that it has no orders as yet.
-The impression is that it will remain in that place, which is one of great strateg'e value in case of need, at least until the monitor Puritan is ready to take its place.
-The Puritan is almost twice as hig as the Terror, being a 6,000-ton vessel, very carries twelve-inch guns in its turrets against ten-inch guns for the Terror. and is altogether the most formidable double-turreted monitor in the world This qualification in smooth water. does not mean that it is unable to keep the sea, but only that from its great breadth and light draft it is so difficut to do good work with its guns in a seaway.
-It is now having new furnaces fitted to its boilers at the Norfolk navy yard, the crowns of the furnaces having come down some time ago, owing to the fact that the boilers are the same that were built for it when it was originally laid down many years ago.
-It is said at the navy department that it will be ready for services about the 4th of next month
+There was no word from either Captain Sigsbee or Consul General Lee this morning at the navy or state de-The monitor Terror lying in Hamoton Roads, and it is said at the navy department that it has no orders as yet.
+The impression is that it will remain in that place, which is one of great strateg'e value in care of need, at least until the monitor Puri-Puritan is almost twice as hig as the Terror, being a 6,000-ton vessel, very little less than the Maine in size.
+It carries twelve-inch guns in its turrets against ten-inch gups for the Terror. and is altogether the most formidable double-turreted monitor in the world in smooth water.
+This qualification does not mean that it is unable to keen the sea, but only that from its great breadth and light draft it is so difficut to do good work with its guns in a seaway.
+It is now having new furnaces fitted to its boilers at the Norfolk navy yard, the crowns of the furnaces having come down some time ago, owing to the fact that the hollers are the same that were built for it when it was originally laid down many years ago.
+It is said at the navy denartment that it will be ready for services about the 4th of next month

-Mr. Bryan's Opinion
+Mr. Bevan's Opinion